alombarte/raspberry-osmc-automated/README.md

 Kodi Web (Remote) | http://$OSMC_HOST/ | None
 Open SSH | ssh osmc@$OSMC_HOST |  osmc/osmc (`sudo` is available)

-**Samba** is not installed.
-Is not necessary at all since the machine downloads everything.
-Punctual transfers can be done with `scp`.
-Raspberry has low RAM and the less services the better (Kodi already consumes a lot of RAM)
+**Samba** is not installed, all my downloads go to an external storage (USB) that I can carry everywhere.
+Think that the Raspberry is not a regular PC and you can hit memory limits easily, the less services you put the better.
+Occasional transfers can be easily done using `scp myfile osmc@$OSMC_HOST`.

 # Installation